darkmatter684/Curdle/index.md

 ## Welcome to Curdle! 😁

 ## The app
+![Layout](CurdleUI.png)
-Honeslty, I can't post like 40000 images of the app, it's pretty simple.
+Honestly, I can't post like 40000 images of the app, it's pretty simple.
 Here's the basic layout.
-![Layout](CurdleUI.png)

 ## Downloads:
 MacOS 64bit: <a href="CurdleMacOS-64.zip">Download .dmg Installer</a> <br/>